As an expectant mother, you may be feeling a little overwhelmed.

 In the third trimester, the nutrient and caloric requirements of carrying a full-grown baby are a tremendous burden to your metabolism which challenges your stamina to carry on the activities of daily living.

-Having fatigue during pregnancy is an indication that your body needs sleep AND time to recover from activities that were previously easy to accomplish.
+Having pregnancy fatigue is an indication that your body needs sleep AND time to recover from activities that were previously easy to accomplish.